annavanharmelen/Null-cue-gaze-bias-experiment/README.md

 ```

 ## Configuration
-_stuff to check before running the python code_
-To make sure the experiment runs correctly, see (PLACEHOLDER).
+To make sure the experiment runs correctly, open the set_up.py file to enter the correct specifications of your monitor and set-up on lines 17-35.

 ## Running
-The experiment runs in its entirety if you run `python main.py`.
+The experiment runs in its entirety (including practice trials and explanation) if you run `python main.py`.